Table of Contents

 II.
 Continuous beam

-For example; long-span bridge
+For example; a long-span bridge

 iii.
 Cantilever beam